 A decade ago, hedge funds ruled the alternative data world.
 Here’s why.

-Hedge funds typically do not follow a buy and hold approach.
-They try to find an edge in the market and using it to profit.
+[Hedge funds/blog/hedge-fund) typically do not follow a buy-and-hold approach.
+They try to find an edge in the market and use it to profit.
 In this environment, the real-time information alternative data provides has massive potential to increase profits.
 A decade ago, alternative data was prohibitively expensive, but this is starting to change.

 Today, alternative data has become easier to store and access, thanks to lower costs and more companies that can analyze the data.
 This has led to its acceptance in many areas of finance beyond hedge funds.